Identity vs Confusion: Psychosocial Stage 5

 Identity Crises Can Happen Past Adolescence

 Don’t put off asking for help or admitting that you are confused just because an identity crisis is associated with adolescence.
-Psychologists have observed that people go through other types of identity crises throughout their life: a midlife crisis, quarter-life crisis, etc. Divorce, loss of a job, or loss of a close family member may also lead someone to question who they are and how they live their life.
+Psychologists have observed that people go through other types of identity crises throughout their lives: midlife, quarter-life, etc. Divorce, loss of a job, or loss of a close family member may also lead someone to question who they are and how they live their life.

 In fact, every stage of Erikson’s Stages of Psychosocial Development is based on a crisis.
 During stage 4, that crisis is Identity vs. Role Confusion.
 But the next stages also contain a crisis.
 Click to learn more about Stage 6 of Psychosocial Development: Intimacy vs. Isolation.